3 Bad Writing Habits Preventing You From Writing (And How to Break Them)

 Set a timer for fifteen minutes and write about a character struggling to break a bad habit.
 Bonus points if you can make it a unique bad habit!
 A good example of this is in chapter one of best-selling author John Green's Turtles All the Way Down, when Aza Holmes tries to break her bad OCD habit (and you can read the first chapter for free on Amazon).

-When you’re done, share your writing in the comments.
-And don’t forget to share some thoughts on your fellow writers’ work!
+When you’re done, share your writing in the Pro Practice Workshop here.
+And don't forget to share some thoughts on your fellow writers' work!